 - The Handlebar Grips were shinny and worn our so I fitted my favourite ProGrip 801's

-- The seat cover was very slippery, very stretched and it let in water - I purchased a cheap, fancy seat cover from Poland on eBay and used my well honed MX
+- The seat cover was very slippery, a lose fit and it let in water - I purchased a cheap, fancy seat cover from Poland on eBay and used my well honed MX

 seat covering skills.

 - The plastic Air box had a big hole in the bottom where the aftermarket exhaust had melted it - I discovered this when servicing the bike.
 I made an

 aluminium plate and glued it over the hole.

 - The Air cleaner is foam, easy to service yet very dirty - Am I the only person who bothers to clean and re-oil air filters?

-- The Radiator fan blades catching were on their lower mounting - Just a poor design that does not hold up to long term use so I bent the brackets to raise
+- The Radiator fan blades catching were on their lower mounting - Just a poor design that does not hold up to long term use.
+I bent the brackets to raise

 the fan and restore the 3mm gap.